mdaffin/arch-pkgs/README.md

 # Arch Repo

+A set of packages for there benifit asd with a this.

 A set of packages and tools for managing arch linux install via a custom repo.

 The idea is to manage a set of archlinux boxes with custom meta packages that install/configure sets of packages as well as to build/maintain aur packages.

 For example `mdaffin-base` will install packages that I always install on both servers and desktops.
 And `mdaffin-desktop` will install/configure i3, sddm and